PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 17:03:48
+Last updated: 2024-04-07 17:04:21
-Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight